UmeanNever/NovelSum/README.md

 ## 🚀 Quick Start

-*Below is a quick usage guide.
-For detailed instructions, please refer to the [Usage Guide](#-usage-guide)*

 ### Compute the NovelSum of a dataset

-To compute the NovelSum diversity of a dataset, provide a JSON file (or a directory of JSON files) containing data embeddings for the target dataset, along with the directory of the reference (source) dataset used for estimating the information density factor (optional, see usage guide):
+To compute the NovelSum diversity of a dataset, you need to provide:
+- A JSON file (or a directory of JSON files) containing data embeddings for the target dataset to be measured.
+- (Optional) A directory containing data embeddings for the reference (source) dataset, which is used to estimate the information density factor.
+  - The reference dataset is optional and can be flexibly chosen based on the use case; see the [Data Preparation](#data-preparation) section of the usage guide below for practical suggestions.
+  - We provide our preprocessed source dataset of 396K instruction-tuning samples on Hugging Face, which can be downloaded and used as reference dataset for general IT tasks.
+See the dataset section below for details.

 ```bash
 python novelsum.py --single_dataset_path input_data.json --dense_ref_dir your_ref_dir --output_csv output.csv